 A World Heritage Site is an area that the United Nations Educational, Scientific and Cultural Organization (UNESCO) selects for having historical, scientific, cultural or any other kind of importance.
-The international treaties protect such sites or landmarks.
-There are altogether four UNESCO world heritage sites in Nepal.
+International treaties protect such sites or landmarks.
+There are four UNESCO World Heritage sites in Nepal.
 The sites under the UNESCO list are crucial for the interest of the whole of humanity.
 UNESCO intends to conserve these sites for posterity.
-There are 1121 places from 167 countries in the UNESCO heritage sites’ list including four places from Nepal.
+There are 1121 places from 167 countries on the UNESCO heritage sites list including four places from Nepal.

 List of Top 10 World Heritage Sites in Nepal

 1. Sagarmatha National Park

 In the year 1976, Nepal established the famous Sagarmatha National Park.
 This national park is the first to come to the list of world heritage sites of Nepal.
 The Sagarmatha National Park covers an area of 1148 kilometers square.
 This place falling in the list of world heritage sites in Nepal is home to diverse plants and animals.
 The mighty Mt.
 Everest resides here and is 8848 meters tall.

 There is vegetation like birch, bamboo, birch, juniper, rhododendron, pines and more in the lower area.
 Mosses and liches are present in the higher elevation zone.
 As you move up, the vegetation becomes sparse, and snow is there.
 This national park has animals like red panda, snow leopard, the Himalayan black bear, Himalayan monkeys, musk deer, and more.
 Also, there are around 118 bird species, including the Himalayan Munal, yellow-billed chough, red-billed chough, blood pheasant, and so on.

 You can plan a trek around this trail to experience the beauty of this region.
 People go on Mount Everest expeditions and EBC treks around this area.